zanerv/PTZ-YCC365/README.md

       - rtsp://IP:554/onvif1
       - rtsp://IP:554/onvif2

+### [OPTIONAL] How to get the stream uri from ONVIF cameras

+  #### this will get the profile token that will be needed for the next step
+      - curl -X POST -H "Content-Type: application/soap+xml" -d @GetProfile.xml http://192.168.1.244:5000/onvif/device_service
+  #### Update GetStreamUri.xml with your ProfileToken and post the request to get the stream uri
+      - curl -X POST -H "Content-Type: application/soap+xml" -d @GetStreamUri.xml http://192.168.1.244:5000/onvif/media_service

 ## Installation
 You only need to install the custom component in the usual way.
 Copy the "ptz_camera" folder from this project into your Home Assistant's /config/custom_components/ directory.